sickOscar/jquery.kenburned/README.md

 ##TODO

-I'd like to transform this and make it a jQuery Cycle plugin variation.
++ I'd like to transform this and make it a jQuery Cycle plugin variation.
 Suggestions are welcome.
++ Compiled now with Codekit for MacOS.
+It would be great to add a build script.

 ##License